iShares Core Conservative Allocation ETF (NYSEARCA:AOK) Sets New 12-Month High at $39.23

 The company has a 50 day moving average price of $38.82 and a 200 day moving average price of $37.93.

 Institutional investors have recently added to or reduced their stakes in the company.
 CX Institutional boosted its stake in shares of iShares Core Conservative Allocation ETF by 30.2% during the 4th quarter.
 CX Institutional now owns 1,706 shares of the company’s stock valued at $66,000 after buying an additional 396 shares during the last quarter.
 Savior LLC purchased a new position in shares of iShares Core Conservative Allocation ETF during the 3rd quarter valued at approximately $162,000.
 Kovack Advisors Inc. purchased a new position in shares of iShares Core Conservative Allocation ETF during the 3rd quarter valued at approximately $294,000.
-Clearview Wealth Advisors LLC bought a new position in iShares Core Conservative Allocation ETF during the fourth quarter worth $594,000.
+Clearview Wealth Advisors LLC purchased a new position in shares of iShares Core Conservative Allocation ETF during the 4th quarter valued at approximately $594,000.
 Finally, Legacy Financial Group LLC bought a new position in iShares Core Conservative Allocation ETF during the fourth quarter worth $734,000.

 About iShares Core Conservative Allocation ETF (NYSEARCA:AOK)